giuconte/RECODE-2.0-GC/README.md

 Also consider citing:

-- Mapelli, D., Parisi, P., & Tettamanti, M. (2007). _Demenza: 100 esercizi di stimolazione cognitiva_.
-Varese: Gianfranco Angeli.
+- Mapelli, D., Parisi, P., Mondini, S., Iannizzi, P., & Bergamaschi, S. (2007).
+Demenza: 100 esercizi di stimolazione cognitiva [with CD-ROM].
+Varese, Italy: Raffaello Cortina Editore.
+ISBN 978-88-6030-153-6.
-- de Leeuw, J. R. (2021). jsPsych: A JavaScript library for creating rich behavioral experiments in a web browser. _Behavior Research Methods, 53_, 869–877.
+- de Leeuw, J. R. (2021). jsPsych: A JavaScript library for creating rich behavioral experiments in a web browser.
+Behavior Research Methods, 53, 869–877. https://doi.org/10.3758/s13428-020-01586-y.
 - Lange, K. (2015).
-Just Another Tool for Online Studies (JATOS). _PLoS ONE, 10_(6), e0130834.
+Just Another Tool for Online Studies (JATOS): An easy solution for setup and management of web servers supporting online studies.
+PLOS ONE, 10(6), e0130834. https://doi.org/10.1371/journal.pone.0130834.

+Acknowledgments
-We extend our heartfelt thanks to the participants, research staff at the CDCD Padua, and our developers: [names omitted].
-Support provided by the University of Padua Life Sciences fund (Grant #LS‑2019‑02).
+We thank all participants and their caregivers, the clinical and administrative team at CDCD Padua, and our development team.
+This work was supported by the University of Padua Life Sciences Fund (Grant #LS‑2019‑02), with additional contributions from the Department of General Psychology, the Geriatrics Unit (DIMED), CNR, Cremona Solidale, and the University of Brescia.
 ---

 ## 12. Contact, Author Contributions, and Funding